Which Way is the Wind Blowing?

 Glossy white shapes are scattered across the white concrete wall, in a crisp relief of white-on-white.
 From these hard-edged, geometric shapes, multicoloured blocks of light radiate outward over the surface of the wall.
 The lights change and move according to the wind direction and speed.
 On the top of the wall is a black wind sensor, which can be seen spinning in the wind.

 Neighbourhood regulars may come to know the changing patterns of light, as a waypoint along a busy route, and also as a reflection of the changing weather.
-Even if it is not clear to the casual observer what the lights are doing, I hope they will appreciate the bright colours, especially on a dark and rainy day.
+Even if it is not clear to the casual observer what the lights are doing, I hope they will appreciate the bright colours, especially on a dark and rainy evening.